FonsahPageo/full-featured-api/README.md

 # **Node.js** API Tutorial with Node.js, Express, MongoDB, JWT Authentication

-This is a full-featured API that supports user authentication while performing operations like user sign-up, sign-in, email verification, password reset.
+This is a full-featured API that supports user authentication while performing operations like user sign-up, sign-in, email verification, password reset, sign-out.
 Also supports CRUD operations for a blog-like post system.

 ## Features